kreier/timeline/README.md

 ## Reactivation 2023

 After 14 years it was finally time to translate the project to English and share with my friends.
-In the years since beginning this project I learned a lot about programming languages, vector graphics and possible solutions using pandas, csv files and reportlab (instead of matplotlib).
-In a first stage I translated the old OpenOffice documents to english.
+In the years since 2009 I learned a lot about programming languages, vector graphics and possible solutions using pandas, csv files and reportlab (instead of matplotlib).
+In a first stage I translated the old OpenOffice documents to English.
 Then I collected data into csv/tsv files for later automated processing and graph generation.
-This way the translation to another language is just the change of one import file.
+This way the translation to another language is "just" the change of one import file.
 So far I translated the first page:

 ![timeline one 4050 - 1450 BCE](docs/timeline_4050-1450.png)